Join our list

 First impressions: Welcome Aboard

 I knew when I booked that this ship was nearly 20 years old.
 Launched in 2001 and with barely 2,500 passengers, Radiance of the Seas is a smaller cruise ship by today’s standards.
 When I set foot onto the deck and walked into the Centrum (not Atrium) as it’s called on Radiance Class ships, there was an instant wave of nostalgia.
-Sister ship to Jewel, Brilliance and Serenade, I was familiar with the layout and decor.
+Sister ship to Jewel of the Seas, Brilliance of the Seas and Serenade of the Seas, I was familiar with the layout and decor.

 My first impression of Radiance of the Seas‘ Centrum was…wow.
 Still as pretty as ever.
 A terrific gathering place throughout the day and night, with live music or cruise director-led fun and games.